When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-If your pregnancy anger and mood swings are consistently increasing in frequency, intensity, or duration — longer than two weeks — speak to your healthcare provider.
-If your anger during pregnancy is interfering with your relationships or daily life, this may be a sign to seek a referral to a counselor who can address more serious conditions like antenatal depression or anxiety (1).
+If your mood swings or anger consistently increase in frequency or intensity for longer than two weeks, speak to your healthcare provider.
+Anger that interferes with relationships or daily functioning may be a symptom of antenatal depression or anxiety (1).

 Take Note

-Inflammation has been linked to poorer pregnancy outcomes, including lower birth weight and premature delivery.
-New research demonstrates a link between elevated stress levels and behavioral issues continuing into the baby’s childhood (2).
+Chronic inflammation is linked to poorer pregnancy outcomes, including lower birth weight and premature delivery.
+Some research suggests a link between elevated maternal stress and behavioral issues in childhood (2).

 managing anger emotions during pregnancy